Paying Too Much in Unemployment Tax?

 Too often, companies receive tax penalties because non-qualifying individuals are receiving benefits; and too often, employers don’t have the necessary documentation to successfully dispute unqualified clams.
 Adequate record keeping is the only defense against unentitled employees receiving UI, and your organization receiving tax penalties as a result.
 If you don’t already have an effective system in place, you’ll want to institute one immediately, especially if your organization is considering restructuring or layoffs.

-Before you decide to reduce staff, you need to have access to complete, updated records during times of system is place that will track your exiting employees, and compare lists of qualified employees to the names of employees collecting unemployment insurance.
+Before you decide to reduce staff, you need to have access to complete, updated records and the ability to track your exiting employees and compare lists of qualified employees to the names of employees collecting unemployment insurance.
 Your outplacement services provider should be able to furnish the appropriate data through tracking and analysis software that provides a complete system of record in a secure environment.

 Having updated employee data at your fingertips will help you monitor and manage the employees who are participating in unemployment insurance claims, and protect your company against unnecessary state unemployment tax payments.
 Be sure your tracking software is interactive, allowing you to cancel or modify your employee lists in a secure environment.
 Keeping an updated roster of employees who are eligible for unemployment insurance, and tracking the length of time your transitioning employees take to find new roles outside of your company will help protect your organization from increased tax costs due to non-qualifying individuals receiving benefits at your expense.